Last Updated on January 25, 2021

 If the price doesn’t rise, we buy the stock in hopes that it does (especially during the next quarterly earnings announcement).

-- Analysing text or images (using machine learning)
+- Analyse text or images (using machine learning)

-- Collecting large amount of data (web scraping)
+- Collect large amount of data (web scraping)

-- Firing a trade with lightning quick reactions
+- Fire a trade with lightning quick reactions

-- Firing many trades in a short time
+- Fire many trades in a short time

-- Firing a trade where you need a precise price
+- Fire a trade where you need a precise price

 - Asset A usually moves before asset B. We buy or short asset B when we see asset A move.